qianyuzqy/TransVOD_Lite/README.md

 ## Updates
-- (December 2022) Checkpoints of pretrained models will be released later.
+- (December 2022) Checkpoints of pretrained models are released.
-- (December 2022) Code of TransVOD Lite released.
+- (December 2022) Code of TransVOD Lite are released.

 ## Citing TransVOD
 If you find TransVOD useful in your research, please consider citing: